Tram System

 Finally, a combination of the elevator principle and the Ferris wheel principle was developed into a train of capsules, and Bowser had his solution:

-• Eight small capsules, used in each of the two Arch trains.
+• Eight small capsules are in each of the two Arch trams.

-• Each train capsule has a 5-foot diameter barrel that is open on the front and closed on the back.
+• Each capsule has a 5-foot diameter barrel (called a Tram Car) that is open in the front and closed in the back.

-• Each capsule rotates approximately 155 degrees during the trip to the top of the Arch.
+• Each tram car rotates approximately 155 degrees during the trip to the top of the Arch.
 These rotations occur as gentle pivots, similar to what you might experience on a Ferris Wheel.

-• Each of the Arch trams carries 40 passengers and is capable of making a round trip with passengers in around 9 minutes, including loading and unloading passengers in both directions.
+• Each of the Arch trams carries 40 passengers (8 tram cars x five passengers in each car) and is capable of making a round trip in around 9 minutes, including loading and unloading passengers in both directions.

-• When running near capacity each train typically carries 200 to 225 passengers per hour.
+• When running near capacity each tram typically carries 200 to 225 passengers per hour.

 What to Expect on Your Ride to the Top

 Riding the tram to the top of the Arch is like stepping into the future as it was envisioned in the 1960's.
-Each of the 16 tram cars, or "pods", can hold five seated persons.
+Each of the 16 tram car can hold five seated persons.
 There are eight tram cars on the north tram and eight on the south tram.
-While taking the 4-minute journey to the top, riders may look out a small window for a view of the Arch interior.
+While taking the 4-minute journey to the top, riders may look out the clear doors for a view of the Arch interior.
 The car will gently pivot during the ride to keep visitors in an upright position.
 Once at the top, visitors stay in the observation area for one tram cycle (around 8-10 minutes).
 This viewing area features 16 windows looking east over the Mississippi River and the Illinois communities and countryside, and 16 windows looking west over the city of St. Louis.
-When it's time to go back down, visitors will go back in the same tram car number they rode up in.
+When it's time to go back down, visitors will go back in the same tram car they rode up in.

 The Fact Sheet contains more facts about the tram, and other interesting information about the structure of the Arch.